thorntail/thorntail/README.md

 * weld
 * _and many more!_

+# How To Build WildFly Swarm Itself

+WildFly Swarm attempts to be a well-behaved Maven project.
+To install to your local repository for usage:

+    mvn install

+If you're running short on time:

+    mvn install -DskipTests

 # Issue Tracking

 Issue are being tracked using the [JBoss issue tracking system](https://issues.jboss.org/secure/RapidBoard.jspa?rapidView=2972) (JIRA).
 Bug reports and feature requests are greatly appreciated.